sorinboia/nginx-experience-azure/guide/5ingress.md

 :warning: Please use the following folder: `files/5ingress/` for all future K8s config files in this guide.

-:warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.
+:warning: Please note: you need to replace the `RANDOM GENERATED NUMBER` value with the specific value.

 <pre>
 apiVersion: extensions/v1beta1